 Rolf Maltry

 Born in 1954, he lives in Groß-Gerau.
-For over 40 years, he worked as an employee at a large Darmstadt company.
-It was only in 2000 that he discovered painting and drawing by chance.
-Some time later, he took lessons on the basics of perspective and spatial representation.
-Since then, he has been acquiring further knowledge.
-When painting with acrylics, he likes to mix the colors wet-in-wet directly on the canvas.
-For drawings, he uses fineliners to depict shadows through intensive hatching.
-Landscapes, seascapes, cityscapes, and floral motifs are his preferred medium.n motifs.
+For over 40 years, he worked as an employee at a large company in Darmstadt.
+He only discovered painting and drawing by chance in 2000.
+Some time later, he took lessons in the fundamentals of perspective and spatial representation.
+Since then, he has continued to develop his skills.
+When painting with acrylics, he enjoys mixing the colors wet-on-wet directly on the canvas.
+For drawings, he uses fineliners, which he employs to depict shadows through intensive hatching.
+His preferred subjects are landscapes, seascapes, cityscapes, and floral motifs.n motives.

 Email: ralm.maltry@web.de